Aurora and Ryder to Pilot On-S - GuruFocus.com

 Aurora Innovation Inc. (NASDAQ: AUR), a+leading+autonomous+vehicle+company, and Ryder System, Inc. (NYSE: R), a leader in supply+chain, dedicated+transportation, and fleet+management solutions, announce a strategic collaboration to pilot on-site fleet maintenance.
 With Ryder technicians embedded at Aurora’s terminal in South Dallas, the goal is to support the current pilot operations and prepare for commercial operation at scale.

 Ryder and Aurora technicians inspecting Aurora’s fleet of autonomous Class 8 tractors at Aurora’s South Dallas terminal.
-Photos: Aurora
+Photo: Aurora

 Autonomous technology has unprecedented potential to optimize vehicle utilization.
 However, higher utilization means autonomous trucks will require more frequent preventative maintenance and immediate access to corrective maintenance.
 These unique service needs make on-site maintenance at Aurora’s terminals essential as the company moves toward the commercialization of autonomous trucks.